-- random disposable items e.g. napkins, tissues, cigarette butts!
+- random disposable items e.g. napkins, tissues, cigarette butts

 How to make wood ash ‘lye’ water

-2 glasses of water
+- 2 glasses water

-3 rounded tbsp of ash
+- 3 rounded tbsp wood ash

-One more step before getting down to the actual recipe:
+One more step before getting down to the actual recipe!

 How to clarify butter

 - Slowly pour into a clean container through a very fine mesh sieve, discarding the milky solids in the bottom of the pan.